European Rare and Inhibitor Network (ERIN)

 Awareness Campaign

-Extremely Rare Bleeding Disorder of the Month: Factor II (prothrombin) deficiency
+Extremely Rare Bleeding Disorder of the Month: Factor XIII deficiency

-This May, we focus on raising awareness of Factor II (Prothrombin) Deficiency, an extremely rare bleeding disorder caused by low levels or reduced activity of prothrombin, a key protein required for normal blood clotting.
+This July, we focus on raising awareness of Factor XIII (FXIII) deficiency, an extremely rare inherited bleeding disorder caused by a defect in the final stage of blood clot stabilisation.

-Due to the rarity of the condition and variability in symptoms, people with FII Deficiency may face delays in diagnosis and uncertainty in long-term management.
-Increasing awareness among healthcare professionals and the wider community is essential to support timely diagnosis, access to specialist care, and personalised treatment and preventive strategies.
+Due to its extreme rarity and distinctive clinical features, individuals with FXIII deficiency may face uncertainty around diagnosis, treatment options, and long-term management.
+Increasing awareness among healthcare professionals and the wider community is essential to support early recognition, timely diagnosis, and access to specialised care.

-Raising awareness of FII Deficiency is a vital step toward improving recognition, strengthening research efforts, and ensuring better care and support for people living with extremely rare bleeding disorders.
+Raising awareness of factor XIII deficiency is a vital step toward improving diagnosis, advancing research, and ensuring better care and support for people living with extremely rare bleeding disorders.

 If you are interested in learning more about the disorder: